Tell Brak: Name

 The original name of the city is unknown; Tell Brak is the current name of the tell.
 East of the mound lies a dried lake named "Khatuniah" which was recorded as "Lacus Beberaci" (the lake of Brak) in the Roman map Tabula Peutingeriana.
 The lake was probably named after Tell Brak which was the nearest camp in the area.
 The name "Brak" might therefore be an echo of the most ancient name.

 During the third millennium BC, the city was known as "Nagar", which might be of Semitic origin and mean a "cultivated place".
 The name "Nagar" ceased occurring following the Old Babylonian period, however, the city continued to exist as Nawar, under the control of Hurrian state of Mitanni.
+Hurrian kings of Urkesh took the title "King of Urkesh and Nawar" in the third millennium BC.

+Alternative theories

-Hurrian kings of Urkesh took the title "King of Urkesh and Nawar" in the third millennium BC; although there is general view that the third millennium BC Nawar is identical with Nagar, some scholars, such as Jesper Eidem, doubt this.
+Although there is general view that the third millennium BC Nawar is identical with Nagar, some scholars, such as Jesper Eidem, doubt this.
 Those scholars opt for a city closer to Urkesh which was also called Nawala/Nabula as the intended Nawar.